E-mail Breaches: How to Detect and Prevent

 No service can help protect against all types of security threats, including data breaches and identity theft.
 However, you can sign up with our identity monitoring and protection service.
 We will monitor your personal, private, and public records and alert you if any new records are posted or if we detect any changes to your existing public records.
 This will help you keep an eye on what type of public records are available about you on the internet, and you will be able to monitor that information with our service.
 It is crucial that you monitor your personal and public records because it may prevent you from becoming an identity theft victim.

 Keep an Eye on Your Accounts & Check What is Exposed

 To help protect from the effects of an e-mail data breach, we recommend that you verify your identity profile for accurate information.
 It is up to you to make sure that publicly available information about you is correct, complete, and current.
-Keeping an eye on that information is part of our identity theft protection.
+Keeping an eye on that information is part of our account takeover prevention and identity theft protection.
 Controlling what is available about you on the internet and being aware of the personal details available to identity thieves allows you to secure your data and take action quickly in the event of a data breach.

 Run one of our free scans to check and verify your public identity and your public records.
 We will instantly let you know what type and how many of your public records are available online and potentially exposed for others to see.
 We look for combinations of your personally identifiable information and details such as your name, address, DOB, and other data to show you how much of your profile is currently exposed.